Herzing University

-Herzing University is a private university with its headquarters in Milwaukee, Wisconsin, and several locations throughout the United States.
-The university offers degrees in professions including nursing, technology, business, and healthcare.
+Herzing University is a private university with multiple locations throughout the United States, including an online division.
+The university offers associate, bachelor's, master's, and doctoral degrees in addition to certificates and diplomas.
+It has 11 campus locations in 8 states: Alabama, Georgia, Florida, Louisiana, Ohio, Minnesota, Tennessee, and Wisconsin.
+Its corporate headquarters is located in Milwaukee, Wisconsin.

 History

 Herzing University was founded by Henry and Suzanne Herzing in 1965 as a computer training institute in Milwaukee, Wisconsin.

 In 1970, the school was established as Herzing Institute, and the organization started to grow through the acquisition of other schools.
 The name of the institution had changed again to Herzing College in 1996.
-Over the course of years, Herzing has grown to include nine ground campuses in the United States, plus an online division.
-In 2009, with the addition of graduate programs, the institution was renamed to Herzing University.
+In 2009, with the addition of graduate programs, the institution was renamed Herzing University.

 In 2015, Herzing University became a nonprofit institution.

-Currently, Herzing University's corporate headquarters are located in Menomonee Falls, Wisconsin.
-This is also the current location of the online division.
+In 2022 Herzing University's corporate headquarters relocated to downtown Milwaukee, Wisconsin from suburban Menomonee Falls, Wisconsin.

 Academics

-Students have the option to attend one of the 9 ground campuses in seven U.S. states or earn their degree fully online.
+Students have the option to attend one of the 10 ground campuses in eight U.S. states or earn their degree fully online.
 Students can also take some online classes while taking other classes at one of the ground campuses.

 Herzing's educational programs include fields of study in nursing, healthcare, technology, business, legal studies and public safety.
-Degree options available at Herzing University include Certificates, Diplomas, Associate of Science degrees, Bachelor of Science degrees and master's degrees.
+Degree options available at Herzing University include Certificates, Diplomas, Associate of Science degrees, Bachelor of Science degrees, Master's degrees, and a Doctoral degree in nursing (Doctor of Nursing Practice).
 Degree options vary based upon campus location.